near/docs/docs/2.develop/welcome.md

 ## SDKs
 - [near-sdk-rs](broken): The SDK used in the RUST language
-- [near-sdk-as](broken): The SDK used in the Assemblyscript language
+- [near-sdk-as](broken): The SDK used in the AssemblyScript language